balloob/react-sidebar/README.md

 React Sidebar is a sidebar component for React.
 It offers the following features:

-  - Slide over main content
+  - Have the sidebar slide over main content
-  - Dock sidebar on the left of the content
+  - Dock the sidebar on the left of the content
-  - Touch enabled: drag from the side to open the menu
+  - Touch enabled: swipe to open and close the sidebar
   - Easy to combine with media queries for auto-docking ([see example](http://balloob.github.io/react-sidebar/example/responsive_example.html))
   - Sidebar and content passed in as PORCs (Plain Old React Components)
   - MIT license